 15. Salmanazar – 9 L

 Named after the biblical Assyrian King, this royally large bottle holds a whopping 9 liters of wine, and its use varies, including Champagne, Bordeaux and Burgundy wines.

 16. Balthazar- 12 L

 If you consider a 12 L bottle of wine to be a true gift then it is no surprise, as this bottle is named after Balthazar of the three Wise Men, who rode across the desert to present gifts at Jesus’ nativity.

-Another worshipped biblical figure is Nebuchadnezzar, who was no other than the King of Babylon.
-This holy bottle contains a staggering 15 Land is exactly 20 times the size of your standard 0.75 L bottle over dinner.
+Another worshiped biblical figure is Nebuchadnezzar, who was no other than the King of Babylon.
+This holy bottle contains a staggering 15 L is exactly 20 times the size of your standard 0.75 L bottle over dinner.

 This bottle also comes bearing wonderful gifts and is named after another of the three Wise Men, who generously offered Gold, Frankincense and Myrrh.
 Melchior bottles of wine can contain Champagne, Bordeaux and Burgundy wines.